UPDATE: 7-Year-Old Girl Drowns In Rented Backyard Pool In Teaneck

 "I was a part of the search party looking for her," one neighbor said.
 "We thought she went missing.
 Her body could not be seen for a good 40 mins."

-The 60-something owners of the home have been renting their in-ground pool for private parties since May 21 on an Airbnb-styled app known as Swimply, according to the company website.
+The 60-something owners of the home have been renting their in-ground pool for private parties for more than a year on an Airbnb-styled app known as Swimply, according to the company website.

-The 40’ x 20’ pool has depths that range from three to eight feet and is touted as "children and infant friendly," with security cameras.
+The 40’ x 20’ pool has depths that range from three to eight feet and is touted as "children and infant friendly," with security cameras, the posting says.

 CHECK BACK FOR MORE DETAILS